Georgy Boos: Personal life

-In Kaliningrad, he resided in his private home with a total area of 691.6 m², located in an elite neighborhood on Demyan Bedny Street in the Leningradsky District.
+In Kaliningrad, he resided in his private home with a total area of 691.6 m^{2}, located in an elite neighborhood on Demyan Bedny Street in the Leningradsky District.

-His income for 2008 amounted to 122,370,965 rubles, of which 841,572 rubles earned at his primary place of employment were transferred to the accounts of children’s homes in Kaliningrad Oblast (link unavailable).
+His income for 2008 amounted to 122,370,965 rubles, of which 841,572 rubles earned at his primary place of employment were transferred to the accounts of children's homes in Kaliningrad Oblast (link unavailable).
 In 2009, his income amounted to 86.4 million rubles.

-Georgy Boos is fond of singing with a guitar and riding motorcycles.